Shikaga/story/index.md

 7.
 ---
 They sat at their small desk in their room at the Apple Pony, the windows flung open to try and entice any small night breeze into the humid room.
 The desk had been pulled from its original position facing the wall and placed in the centre of the room.
-The desk was covered by a large map of the city of Ren and a variety of documents sat on top of that, with Orins smoking box holding down one end of the map and an empty candlestick holding down the other.
+The desk was covered by a large map of the city of Ren and a variety of documents sat on top of that, with Orin's smoking box holding down one end of the map and an empty candlestick holding down the other.

 “So, it appears that events move quickly without us.
-It seems that Kris is preparing for war.”
+Kris is preparing for war.”
 Orin said.
-“I suspect that this fact is already well known in Verris by now, but in our travels, we must have missed the message.”
+“And I suspect that this fact is already well known in Verris by now, but in our travels, we must have missed the message.”

 Orin took his pipe from his pocket and slowly and methodically started to fill it it.
 Once he was satisfied that it was just the way he wanted, he stood up, pulled a taper from the mantle and lit his pipe from a candle.

 “Our mission has not changed.
-Whatever developments may have occurred, there is no way for The House to contact as, and we must do our jobs quickly and effectively.
+Whatever developments may have occurred, there is no way for The House to contact as, and they are relying on us to do our jobs quickly and effectively.
 Once we have achieved our objectives, we can return home via the fastest possible route and deliver our reports”

 Orin started to suck on his pipe thoughtfully.
 Emlyn just sat, waiting for him to finish.
 When he was in this mood, it was best to let him speak out loud and wait for him to ask her a direct question.